- Email: Dan.Worker@lewisbrisbois.com

 - Fax: 312.345.1778

 Danny Worker is the managing partner in the Chicago office and a partner in the Phoenix office of Lewis Brisbois.
-Mr. Worker is a chair of the Insurance Coverage Practice and vice-chair of the Bad Faith Litigation Practice, and vice chair of the Appellate Practice.
+Mr. Worker is a chair of the Insurance Coverage Practice, co-chair of the Bad Faith Litigation Practice, and vice chair of the Appellate Practice.
 Since his admission to the Illinois bar in 1987, Mr. Worker has tried or arbitrated over 50 cases to verdict in Illinois, Kansas, and North Carolina.
 He has provided advice on liability and coverage questions to insurance and other corporate clients, resulting in over twenty reported appellate and supreme court decisions in Illinois, Ohio, and New Mexico.
 With this breadth and depth of knowledge in handling complex cases, Mr. Worker is uniquely positioned to provide legal counsel on a national basis in liability and coverage litigation.

 He has provided legal counsel to clients with coverage questions and liability in numerous different types of cases in over 27 states in his role as parachute or monitoring counsel.
 He has mediated cases to successful resolution in these various jurisdictions.
-The subject matter for these cases have involved issues of trademark, security fraud, antitrust, trucking, rail, premise, TCPA, FACTA, intentional torts, breach of contract, construction defect and injury cases. presenting complex questions of conflicting laws of multiple jurisdictions and federal statutes.
-Examples of the types of cases can be found here.
+The subject matter for these cases have involved issues of trademark, security fraud, antitrust, trucking, rail, premise, TCPA, FACTA, intentional torts, breach of contract, construction defect and injury cases, presenting complex questions of conflicting laws of multiple jurisdictions and federal statutes.

 Increasingly, clients have sought his advice as parachute counsel on high exposure or complex claims nearing arbitration or trial involving liability and bad faith claims.
 Recently, Mr. Worker was brought in after discovery was completed on a trucking case, construction injury case and insurance coverage suit involving coverage for a joint venture.